Army football player and his dad save a man from flames after a car crash near West Point

 Pickett Sr. told WTVD-TV in their hometown of Raleigh, North Carolina, that his son “mentioned his military training kicked in" and “jumped right into action.”

+Army Secretary Dan Driscoll commended Pickett Jr. in a social media post, saying the 20-year-old “embodies the highest values of the Army and West Point: duty, honor, country.”

+“He showed that he can stand ready to act under pressure, whether on the football field, in his community, or in the future with the Soldiers under his command,” Driscoll wrote.
+“We are proud — and deeply grateful — for his heroism.”
-On X, formerly known as Twitter, the U.S. Military Academy wrote: “We’re proud of the heroic actions taken Saturday night by Cadet Larry Pickett Jr" and his father.
-Their actions, the academy said, are “the embodiment” of U.S. Army values.

-Army Athletic Director Tom Theodorakis wrote on X that the Picketts’ conduct is “exactly what we strive to develop ... leadership, courage, and selfless service.”
+The U.S. Military Academy echoed that sentiment, posting that it was “proud of the heroic actions" taken by Pickett Jr. and his father.
+The academy’s athletic director, Tom Theodorakis, wrote that their conduct is “exactly what we strive to develop ... leadership, courage, and selfless service.”

 “Cadet Larry Pickett Jr. and his father exemplify the values we hold dear, stepping up in a moment of crisis to save a life,” Theodorakis wrote.
 “Proud to see these traits in action, on and off the fields of friendly strife.
 Count the brave.”